Community Music Classes

 Your child will experience Dalcroze Eurhythmics activities that will enhance their piano playing.
 By learning to play simple songs, students are introduced to piano basics, coordination, keyboard geography, and to the musical grand staff.
 Homework is expected; parents are invited to participate in developing practice habits outside the classroom.

-Full year class.
-Maximum of seven students per section.
+Full year course.
+Maximum of five students per section.

 Eurhythmics and Intro to Piano II